Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 ### You have a content management system running on an Amazon EC2 instance that is approaching 100% CPU utilization.
 Which option will reduce load on the Amazon EC2 instance?

 - [ ] Create a load balancer, and register the Amazon EC2 instance with it.
-- [x] Create a Cloud Front distribution, and configure the Amazon EC2 instance as the origin.
+- [x] Create a CloudFront distribution, and configure the Amazon EC2 instance as the origin.
 - [ ] Create an Auto Scaling group from the instance using the Create AutoScaling Group action.
 - [ ] Create a launch configuration from the instance using the Create launch Configuration action.